What Type of Encapsulation Material Works Best for the Crawl Space?

 How Much Will I Spend on Encapsulation?

 As with anything that involves money, you’re certainly going to be interested in how much you’re likely to spend on plastic crawl space encapsulation.
 To give you an idea, plan to set aside between $5,000 and $15,000.
 The ultimate costs will depend on the condition of the crawl space and its size.
-Other miscellaneous costs also can be associated for other repairs, sealing, and unclogging drains.
+Other miscellaneous costs also can be associated with other repairs, sealing, and unclogging drains.
 If you also intend to install sump pumps and a dehumidifier, the cost will certainly go up.
 Your local contractor might charge you upwards of $100 per hour for labor alone, plus more for additional services.
 Be sure to check with your contractor for specific costs.

-For some homeowners, DIY seems the easiest route to take as it gives them the leeway to seal their crawl space with the material they like.
+For some Kansas City homeowners, DIY seems the easiest route to take as it gives them the leeway to seal their crawl space with the material they like.
 If you don’t have any experience, we’d rather you leave the encapsulation bit to crawl space professionals.
 Otherwise, you risk damaging the encapsulation material and rendering it ineffective.
 Plus, you may also expose yourself to allergens and dust or get injured if you’re not used to working in confined spaces.